View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

 This economical and sustainable construction method also poses a problem with regard to the not very frequent, but often torrential rainfall: as the bricks are not burnt, there is a risk that the buildings will simply dissolve with every downpour.
 The scorching summer heat also affects the old walls, which virtually crumble under the Moroccan sun.

-Even today, the settlement is extensively renovated every three years, as the sun and occasional rain cause the walls to crumble.
+Even today, the settlement is extensively restored every three years, as the sun and occasional rain cause the walls to crumble.
 This construction method requires constant repair work, which is traditionally carried out by the village community, but is difficult nowadays as hardly anyone still lives in the old village.

 This also creates a difficult paradox for Aït Ben Haddou: the masses of visitors cause the fragile structures to suffer, but the village needs enough paying visitors to maintain them and the interest of the tourists ensures that the maintenance of the buildings is worthwhile.